FacilMap/facilmap/docs/src/users/filter/README.md

 Be aware that in filter expression, comparison is case sensitive.
 So the above expression would not match an object whose status is “done”.
 For case-insensitive comparison, compare the lower-case values: `lower(data.Status) == "done"`.

 Checkbox field values are internally represented by the values `0` (unchecked) and `1` (checked).
-For example, to how only values where the checkbox field “Confirmed” is checked, use `data.Confirmed == 1`.
+For example, to show only values where the checkbox field “Confirmed” is checked, use `data.Confirmed == 1`.

 The regular expression operator `~=` allows for more advanced text matching.
 For example, to show all objects whose name contains “Untitled”, use `lower(name) ~= "untitled"`.
 Regular expressions allow to define very complex criteria what the text should look like.
 There are plenty of tutorials online how to use regular expressions, for example [RegexOne](https://regexone.com/).